TheDuriel/MagicMacros/README.md

 * ready | rdy = creates the _ready function.
 * fn | fnc = creates a function with specified name and return type if any.
 * node = creates an @onready variable with specified name, type, value if any.
+* tw = create a tween variable
+* sig = creates a signal with specified name and parameters, creates an emit function

 ---